The Book on Dylan Bundy

 Total professional innings pitched: .

-His fastball/cutter combination is a genuine plus combo, and he's been improving his command and control while working on improving his changeup in the minors.
+Another year, another top ranking for Baltimore prospect Dylan Bundy.
+The younger of Baltimore's Bouncing Baby Bundies, the growly-looking Dylan is a righthander who still has ace upside, though he has a bit of reputation-rebuilding to do as he recovers from surgeries and setbacks.
+When healthy, his fastball/cutter combination is a genuine plus combo, and he's been improving his command and control while working on improving his changeup in the minors.
 He'll need that to succeed.
-The Baltimore organization has done nothing in the last few years to suggest they're not one of the very best incubators for pitching talent, so overall, we're believers.
-He found a good level at AA Bowie in 2012, and should spend most or all of 2013 in the same uniform.
+The Baltimore organization has done nothing in the last few years to suggest they're not one of the very best incubators for pitching talent, so overall, we're still believers.

 Rotate Screen to View Stats.